-The only exception is if your business holds an active licence or permit under the Liquor Control Reform Act 1998.
-This means that bars, clubs and restaurants with active liquor licences are exempt from providing a Section 52.
+The only exception is if your business holds an active licence or permit under the Liquor Control Reform Act 1998 and cannot lawfully operate without one.
+This means that bars and clubs are exempt from providing a Section 52 Statement.

-The vendor's Business Operating Report is particularity important as it must show information for the current accounting period, information about the previous 2 accounting periods (unless the business hasn't existed that long), and be certified by a practising accountant.
+The vendor's Business Operating Report is particularity important as it must show information for the current accounting period, information about the previous two (2) accounting periods (unless the business hasn't existed that long), and be certified by a practising accountant.

 What happens if it is not provided or is false or inaccurate?

-If the statement is false or inaccurate or the Section 52 is not provided to the purchaser before they sign a sale of business agreement or pay a deposit then the purchaser has the right to avoid the contract within 3 months of signing.
+If the statement is false or inaccurate or the Section 52 Statement is not provided to the purchaser before they sign a sale of business agreement or pay a deposit then the purchaser has the right to avoid the contract within three (3) months of signing.
 Avoiding means all of the purchaser's money and deposit are refunded and the contract is at an end.